Connect with us

 2. Standard Concrete Mix Ratio

-Nominal mixes of cement to aggregate ratios are not accurate.
+Nominal mixes of cement-to-aggregate ratios are not accurate.
 They vary widely in strength and can result in below- or above-standard mixes.

 To avoid these variations, a minimum compressive strength is included in many specifications – resulting in what is commonly known as standard concrete mixes.

-The IS 456-2000 classifies mixes into seven grades: M10, M15, M20, M25, M30, M35 and M40 – where letter M stands for ‘mix’, while the number refers to the specified 28-day cube strength of mix in N/mm2.
+The IS 456-2000 classifies mixes into seven grades: M10, M15, M20, M25, M30, M35, and M40 – where the letter M stands for ‘mix’, while the number refers to the specified 28-day cube strength of mix in N/mm2.

 Concrete mix of grades M10, M15, M20, and M25 closely match the nominal mix proportions of 1:3:6, 1:2:4, 1:1.5:3, and 1:1:2, respectively.